julon/vue-cli-template-nativescript/README.md

 $ npm install
 $ npm run dev

-# In another shell, to run on your devices
+# In another shell, to run on emulators which is going to refresh on file changes
-$ tns run android
+$ npm run android
 # or/and
-$ tns run ios
+$ npm run ios
 ```

 ## What's included

 * `npm run build` : Production-ready build.
-  * Export to CommonJS, ES Modules, UMD(dev & minified)
+  * Export to CommonJS (dev & minified)
-  * CSS is embedded in the JS by default
   * Using Rollup to compute Vue, ES6 js files
   * Pugjs and Stylus supported in vue files
 * `npm run dev` : Run a rollup build in watch mode